codemwnci/play-openshift/README.md

 Replacing #appname# with the name of your application.
 This will create a DIY cartridge for you.
 This will automatically call GIT clone, to clone the application on to your local machine.
 If for some reason you have created an application using the Web site at OpenShift, you can use <code>git clone</code> to clone the repo to you local machine, but in our example, you don't need to do this.

+The output will also tell you the URL where you will be able to access your application, so keep a note of it at this point!

 If you want a Database (which was kind of my whole reason for coming to OpenShift), then follow this command with

     rhc cartridge add mysql-5.1 -a #appname#